riscvarchive/riscv-edk2-platforms/Platform/Intel/Readme.md

 ### **Known limitations**

+**ClevoOpenBoardPkg**
+1. Currently, support is only being added for the N1xxWU series of boards.
+2. The Windows build was tested on Windows 10 with Microsoft Visual Studio 2015 compiler.
+3. The Linux build was tested on Ubuntu 16.04.5 LTS with GCC version 5.4.0.
+4. The build was tested with NASM version 2.11.08.
+5. The firmware project has not been tested on an actual board, it *should not* be expected to boot.
+6. The firmware project applies to all Clevo supported board configurations but is only being tested on System 76 Galago Pro devices.

 **KabylakeOpenBoardPkg**
 1. This firmware project has only been tested on the Intel KabylakeRvp3 board.
 2. This firmware project has only been tested booting to Microsoft Windows 10 x64 with AHCI mode and Integrated Graphic